Why Yale Urology

 At Yale Urology, we understand that a diagnosis of prostate cancer can profoundly impact your life and leave you and your loved ones with many questions about your journey ahead.
 Our team members are dedicated to providing the compassionate care, support, and information you need to move forward confidently with your treatment process.

 At Yale Urology, we are committed to helping men with prostate cancer by using leading-edge and minimally invasive procedures wherever possible.
-Some of these techniques include:

-Because many prostate cancers advance only slowly, not all patients need to undergo surgery to remove suspicious cells.
+Because many prostate cancers advance slowly, not all patients need to undergo surgery to remove suspicious cells.
 Our Active Surveillance program uses advanced imaging and real-time ultrasound to monitor and biopsy suspicious lesions, removing the need for surgery for many patients who have a low-grade form of prostate cancer.

-Using the most advanced minimally invasive techniques, such as robotic-assisted surgery, our surgeons can personalize their approach to treating prostate cancer.
+Using the most advanced, minimally-invasive techniques such as robotic-assisted surgery, our surgeons can personalize their approach to treating prostate cancer.
 Minimally invasive and robotic-assisted surgeries performed by our surgeons include nerve-sparing prostatectomy and laparoscopic and robotic-assisted laparoscopic prostatectomy.